-The faculty advisor is the student's partner for implementing the Personal Learning Plan, which is developed in the First Year Cornerstone class.
-Students are expected to seek out their faculty advisor at least twice a semester to review their Learning Plan and support successful progression toward their educational goals.
+The faculty advisor is the student's partner for helping create an academic plan.
+Students are expected to seek out their faculty advisor for assistance with registration, course selection and to support successful progression toward their educational goals.

 Academic Advising Center